furquanSal/Exercise1-ModelIO/README.md

 ## Usage

-1. Generate an OpenAI API Key from [here](https://platform.openai.com/).
+1. Sign-up or Sign-in [here](https://platform.openai.com/){:target="_blank"} and generate your OpenAI API key.

-2. Add to your OS environment.
+2. Add the generated API key to your OS environment.

 3. Run the app using the following command: